 The ability to purchase a bottle of Coca-Cola with a single coin has reduced the "transaction cost" or the "inconvenience cost" a consumer had to incur in buying a Coke to a minimum.
-Doubling the price of Coca-Cola from a nickel to a dime, i.e. 100% increase, was out of the question.
-33 However, a less than 100% increase in the price would require the public to use anywhere between two and five coins to buy a Coke, which could lead to a "logistic nightmare" (Allen 1994, p.
-301).34 Woodruff considered this single coin issue a matter of such significance that he began exploring the possibility of having the minting of a new 7.5¢ coin authorized by the U.S. Treasury Department.
-According to Kahn (1969) and Allen (1994), Woodruff submitted a request in 1953 to the newly elected President Dwight Eisenhower (his hunting companion and friend) to get the U.S. Department of Treasury to mint a new 7.5φ coin.
-Eisenhower forwarded the request to the Treasury Department officials who did not like the idea.
-A handwritten note made by Robert W. Woodruff on his letter dated October 22, 1951 and addressed to Ralph Hayes (Robert W. Woodruff Papers, Special Collections, Emory University Library), suggests that Woodruff also contemplated a 3¢ coin.
-This would "enable" the Company to increase the price of Coke to 6¢, so that with vending machines, and otherwise, the public would only need to use two coins of a single denomination.
+Doubling the price of Coca-Cola from a nickel to a dime, i.e. 100 percent increase, was out of question.
+However, a less than 100 percent increase in the price would require the public to use anywhere between 2 to 5 coins to buy a Coke, which could lead to "logistic nightmare" (Allen, 1994, p.
+301).
+Woodruff considered this single coin issue a matter of such significance that he began exploring the possibility of having the minting of a new 7 1/2-cent coin authorized by the U.S. Treasury Department.
+According to Kahn (1969) and Allen (1994), Woodruff submitted a request in 1953 to the newly elected President Dwight Eisenhower (his hunting companion and friend) himself, to get the U.S. Department of Treasury mint a new 7 1/2-